Slavery in Connecticut: Venture Smith’s Remarkable LifeMarch 11, 2017

 Venture Smith left an important historical record.
 Today his life is celebrated in East Haddam at the annual Venture Smith Day in September.
 An archaeological dig rediscovered the location of his first piece of property in what is now the State of Connecticut Barn Island Wildlife Management Area.
 His grave is on the Connecticut Freedom Trail.

-This essay is based on “Venture Smith, from Slavery to Freedom” by John Wood Sweet, African American Connecticut Explored (Wesleyan University Press, 2014) and “Life and Adventures of Venture, a Native of Africa” by Gene Leach, Connecticut Explored, Winter 2012/2013.
+This essay is based on “Venture Smith, from Slavery to Freedom” by John Wood Sweet, African American Connecticut Explored (Wesleyan University Press, 2014) and “Life and Adventures of Venture, a Native of Africa” by Gene Leach, Connecticut Explored, Winter 2012/2013, and Venture Smith’s Colonial Connecticut, CTExplored’s social studies resource for grades 5 – 8.